jimbateson/jamesbateson.co.uk/src/index.md

 postsHeading: From The Journal
 archiveButtonText: See all posts
 socialImage: ''
-bannerSUmmary: I'm a front-end developer based in Lancaster.
+bannerSummary: I'm a front-end developer based in Lancaster.
 about: Test about content
 ---